Hernia Mesh Complications

 More about the Bard Kugel Patch

-The Bard Composix Kugel Patch is a device intended to repair inguinal and ventral hernias and is a double-sided patch composed of polypropylene on one side and a layer of Teflon or ePTFE on the other.
-The device also contains a memory coil or ring of PET (Polyethylene Terephthalate ) in the middle which is designed to keep the patch flat and open.
+The Bard Composix Kugel Patch is a device intended to repair inguinal and ventral hernias.
+It is a double-sided patch composed of polypropylene on one side and a layer of Teflon or ePTFE on the other.
+The device also contains a memory coil or ring of PET (Polyethylene Terephthalate ) in the middle, which is designed to keep the patch flat and open.

 Unfortunately, the memory recoil ring had a tendency to break, leading to bowel perforations or intestinal fistulae.
-While there are other problematic issues with the Patch design, it was a defective memory ring that led the product to be recalled three times.
+While there are other problematic issues with the Patch design, it was a defective memory ring that led to the product’s three-time recall.

 Davol/Bard began selling the Composix Kugel Patch in 2000 and the extra-large version (XL CK Patch) in 2002.
-By late 2005, Davol became aware of an increasing number of cases of breaks by the memory coil ring in the XL Composite Kugel prompting Davol to initiate an internal Corrective Action investigation.
+By late 2005, Davol became aware of an increasing number of cases of breaks by the memory coil ring in the XL Composite Kugel, prompting Davol to initiate an internal Corrective Action investigation.
 During this time, Davol halted the production of the patches while the investigation proceeded.
-Davol determined that discontinuation of the product was appropriate which prompted a voluntary recall of the Davol XL CK patches in December of 2005.
+Davol determined that discontinuation of the product was appropriate which prompted a voluntary recall of the Davol XL CK patches.

 An “Urgent Product Recall” letter was sent to distributors, hospitals and physicians informing them the XL CK Patch is being recalled due to complaints of the memory coil ring breaking.